baumannkeb/DVR-algo/README.md

 # Test Files

 The program will read a plain text input file which will describe the network.
-Each line will have 3 numbers, followed by the cost of the link.
+Each line will have 3 numbers, the two node numbers followed by the cost of the link.
 For example, a line like "1 2 3" will mean a connection between nodes 1 and 2, with a cost of 3.

 # Text Input